YEPCOIN/YEPCOIN/doc/README.md

-YEP
+YEP Core
 =============

 Setup
 ---------------------
-[YEP](http://yepcoin.io/wallet) is the original YEP client and it builds the backbone of the network.
+[YEP Core](http://yep.org/wallet) is the original YEP client and it builds the backbone of the network.
 However, it downloads and stores the entire history of YEP transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run YEP on your native platform.
+The following are some helpful notes on how to run YEP Core on your native platform.

 ### Unix